prateekganguly1998/squareboat_assignment/README.md

 2. Reset password if forgotten at login/register page.
 3. Upload images to update display picture or post picture
 4. Dockerized image has been pushed to heroku.
+5. You get a list of users that you don't follow on a sidebar.
+Follow someone, to start seeing posts.
 ---

 ## Technical stack used: